-a.
+- a.
 First offense.
-Reprimand on the erring officer/s;
+Reprimand on the erring officer/s; - b.

-b.
 Second offense.
-Reprimand on the entire board of directors; and i.
-Suspension of the erring officer/s and/or entire board of directors; and ii.
+Reprimand on the entire board of directors; and - c.
+Subsequent offense/s: - i.
+Suspension of the erring officer/s and/or entire board of directors; and - ii.
 Restriction on lending activities.

 This is without prejudice to other penalties and sanctions provided under Sections 36 and 37 of R.A.
 No. 7653.
 (As amended by Circular No. 754 dated 17 April 2012)